-The State Board of Education (SBE) adopted permanent rules in July 2021 for an emergency waiver program.
-These rules apply to students graduating in the Classes of 2020 and beyond, during the 2020-2021 and 2021-2022 school years.
+The State Board of Education (SBE) adopted permanent rules in July 2021 for an emergency waiver program in response to the COVID-19 pandemic.
+These rules apply to students graduating, during the 2020-2021, 2021-2022, and 2022-2023 school years.
+(Students graduating in the 2023-2024 school year will have access to a modified emergency waiver, which will not include a waiver of graduation pathway options.)

-Under the emergency waiver program, districts may still apply to the SBE for authority to waive certain state graduation requirements for individual students in the Class of 2022 due to disruptions in the students' education as a result of the COVID-19 pandemic.
-If a district applied to the SBE for this authority for the Class of 2021, they do not need to apply again this year, nor do they need to approve another board resolution.
+Under the emergency waiver program, districts/STECs may still apply to the SBE for authority to waive certain state graduation requirements for individual students in the Class of 2023 due to disruptions in the students' education caused by the COVID-19 pandemic.
+If a district/STEC applied to the SBE for this authority for the Classes of 2021 or 2022, they do not need to apply again, nor do they need to approve another board resolution.
+(Further information about the waiver program including a list of districts authorized to administer the waiver is available on the SBE Emergency Waiver Program webpage.)

-Prior to granting a GREW, district and/or school staff must:
+Prior to granting a GREW, the district/STEC and/or school staff must:

-- Receive approval from the SBE to administer the emergency waiver program. - Adopt a resolution for the waiver program that includes processes for: - A review of decisions to decline a waiver that includes review by a panel including at least one school counselor and educators with specialized expertise, if appropriate. - o A student's appeal of a decision to decline a waiver. - Make a good faith effort to help the student meet all graduation requirements, such as providing summer school and other expanded learning opportunities, online learning options, course equivalencies and mastery-based credit options. - ➤ Use existing authority to grant "student circumstances" waivers and otherflexibilities to help the student meet specific credit requirements. - Review the student's records and identify how the student has demonstrated postsecondary preparation for their next steps identified in the student's HSBP. - Options for demonstrating preparation may be determined locally, and examples are provided in rules. - See WAC 180-111-020 for examples of postsecondary preparation. - Ensure eligible students receive guidance to support them in determining ifa GREW is actually needed. - Only credits that are least applicable or not integral to the preparation steps for the student's postsecondary plans can be waived. - Communicate the benefits and limitations of the wavier and the option to decline the GREW if offered.
+- Receive approval from the SBE to administer the emergency waiver program. - Adopt a resolution for the waiver program that includes processes for: - A review of decisions to decline a waiver that includes review by a panelincluding at least one school counselor and educators with specialized expertise, if appropriate. - A student's appeal of a decision to decline a waiver. - Make a good faith effort to help the student meet all graduation requirements, such as providing summer school and other expanded learning opportunities, online learning options, course equivalencies and mastery-based credit options. - Use existing authority to grant "individual student circumstances" waivers and other flexibilities to help the student meet specific credit requirements. - Review the student's records and identify how the student has demonstrated postsecondary preparation for their next steps identified in the student's HSBP. - Options for demonstrating preparation may be determined locally, and examples are provided in rules. - See WAC 180-111-020 for examples of postsecondary preparation. - Ensure eligible students receive guidance to support them in determining if a GREW is actually needed. - Only credits that are least applicable or not integral to the preparation steps for the student's postsecondary plans can be waived. - Communicate the benefits and limitations of the wavier and the option to decline the GREW if offered.

 Under this emergency waiver program, subject area credits and graduation pathway options may be waived for students who can still demonstrate postsecondary preparation.
-Up to 2 core or flexible subject area credits may be waived with a GREW, provided that:
+Up to 2.0 core or flexible subject area credits may be waived with a GREW, provided that:

-- ➤ The student earns at least a total of 20 credits after all waivers and flexibilities are applied; and, - ➤ The subject area credits may not be in the same content area.
+- The student earns at least a total of 20 credits after all waivers and flexibilities are applied; and, - The subject area core credits may not be in the same content area.

-Note: Using the GREW is limited to waiving only credit and graduation pathway requirements impacted by disruptions due to the COVID-19 pandemic.
-The HSBP graduation requirement may be considered "MET" once all required components and processes are completed (see pgs.
-7-11 for detailed information).
+Note: The GREW is a last resort, limited to waiving only credit and graduation pathway requirements impacted by disruptions due to the COVID-19 pandemic.
+The HSBP may be considered "MET" once all required components and processes are completed (see pgs.
+6-9 for more information).